Cartoons Underground 2017

 Film makers from more than 50 countries vied to be included in this year’s Cartoons Underground programme, submitting close to 400 films!
 After months of waiting, Cartoons Underground is proud of announce the two exciting programs and thirteen films that were chosen.
 These films will also compete at Cartoons Underground’s first ever awards: The Golden Durian Awards!

-Directed by Marco Jemolo
+Marco Jemolo (Italy)

 Synopsis: In an anonymous police station, F.K. asks the Law for help in the attempt to report the abuses he has been through: his birth, his formation, his forced work.

 Biography: Marco Jemolo (1985) graduated in History of Cinema at Università La Sapienza.
 His final essay focuses on parallel worlds in animated movies and he attended a three-month filmmaking workshop at the New York Film Academy in 2007.
 Since 2006, he has been working in film, theatre and TV as Director and Assistant Director.
 In 2013 Marco moved to London, where he lives and runs his video production company.
 His documentary “Le città di Roma” has been awarded Jury Prize at the ArtDoc Festival 2014 and has been screened at the MAXXI (Museo delle Arti del XXI secolo).

 Synopsis: In a harsh Arctic landscape, a hungry and solitary polar bear has to decide if a naïve Canadian grizzly bear is her food or her friend.